prestonharberts/biblegateway-to-obsidian/README.md

 This script is downloads the Bible in Markdown files along with empty note-taking files, all to be imported into [Obsidian](https://obsidian.md/).
 By default, it downloads the [NET translation](https://www.biblegateway.com/versions/New-English-Translation-NET-Bible/), and certain other translations are also supported.
 This script adapts [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script and is forked from [selfire1's BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian) to export the Bible for use in Obsidian.

+Included to download in this repo is the NET translation in markdown files with my recommended configuration, ready to be imported into an Obsidian vault.
+This is made possible by the [NET translation teams generous copyright](https://netbible.com/copyright/) which allows me to redistribute it for free to you all.

 The script fetches text from [Bible Gateway](https://www.biblegateway.com/) and saves it as a markdown file.
 Each chapter is saved as two files (one for reading and another without text so that you can take notes).
 A navigation bar is located at the top and bottom of each file for navigating chapters.
 All Bible chapters are saved to a folder named `Scripture`, note-taking files are saved to another folder named `Notes`, and outline files are stored in `Outlines`.

 This script is intended to be very simple to run, and is customizable from the `config` file.
 To adapt it to your taste, you can modify `bg2ob` or fork this script.